kdtb/LBST/README.md

 ### Training

-- **train.ipynb**: A JupyterLab notebook where you can train your model.
+- **train.ipynb**: A JupyterLab notebook where I train the models.
 This script loads all the above scripts and performs the model training.

 ## Requirements